What is an Engineering Change Order (ECO)?

 The change process starts when someone identifies an issue that may need to be addressed with a change to the product.
 It ends when the agreed-upon change is implemented.
-ECOs are used in between to summarize the modifications, finalize the details and obtain all necessary approvals.
+ECOs are used in between to summarize the modifications, finalize the details, and obtain all necessary approvals.

-The stages of the engineering change process are:
+Key Stages of the engineering change process:

 Issue identification & scoping: